Summarized presentation of a financial analysis

 Is the sensitivity of earnings low / high?

-What are the balance sheet fragilities / strengths?
+Balance sheet fragilities / strengths?

 C. TARGETED QUESTIONS